ObjectIsAdvantag/DEVWKS-2043/README.md

 # Linting OpenAPI documents

+This instructor-led lab will take you from zero to automatically analyzing OpenAPI documents and integrating into your CI/CD pipelines.

 ## Before we start

-You have cloned this repo and checked the spectral and oasdiff binaries are installed on your laptop.
+You have cloned this repo and have checked that the 'spectral' and 'oasdiff' binaries are available on your laptop:

 1. `git clone https://github.com/ObjectIsAdvantag/DEVWKS-2525`
 1. `spectral --version` should return 6.11.0 or beyond.